geoffmunn/utility-scripts/workflows.md

           - always
 ```

-Example 2: Withdraw the rewards if they exceed 1000 LUNC, and redelegate 50% but only if it's 5pm on Sunday.
+Example 2: Withdraw the rewards if they exceed 1000 LUNC, and redelegate 50% but only if it's Sunday.

 ```yml
 workflows: